Skip to Main Content

 • New collaborators – assist with implementing changes, take charge of a spin-off project

-• Adapters – share improvements back to the original book, implement changes, lead new adaptation projects.
+• Adapters – share improvements back to the original OER, implement changes, lead new adaptation projects

 Improvements and additions are significant, scheduled changes to content.
 These may include: